rezarahimian/docs/multiple_withdrawal.rst

 #.
 After a while, Alice decides to decrease Bob’s approval by ``M`` and calls ``decreaseApproval(_BobAddr, M)``.
 #.
 Bob notices Alice's second transaction and front runs it by calling ``transferFrom(_AlicAddr, _BobAddr, N)``.
 #.
 Bob’s transaction will be executed and transfers ``N`` token to his account and the allowance becomes ``0`` as result of this transfer.
 #.
 Alice’s transaction is mined after Bob’s and tries to decrease Bob’s allowance by ``M``.
 If Bob had already transferred more than ``M`` tokens, new Bob’s allowance becomes negative and it fails the transaction.
 So, the transaction does not change Bob's remained allowance and he would be able to transfer the rest (which is legit transfer since Alice has already approved it).
-If Bob had transfered less than ``M`` tokens, the new allowance will be applied and reduces Bob's allowance by ``M``.
+If Bob had transferred less than ``M`` tokens, the new allowance will be applied and reduces Bob's allowance by ``M``.

 Although these two new functions will prevent the attack, they have not been defined in the initial specifications of ERC20.
 So, they can not be used by smart contracts that are already deployed on the Ethereum network.
 Because they will still use ``approve`` method for setting new allowance and not ``increaseApproval`` or ``decreaseApproval``.
 Moreover, ERC20 specifications does not define any increase or decrease of allowance.
 It only defines new allowance.
-For example, if Alice has approved Bob for ``100`` tokens and wants to set it to ``80``, the new allowance should be ``80`` as defined by the standard, while using decrease methodes will set it ``20 (100 - 80 = 20)``.
-Comparatively, increase methode will set new allowance as ``180``.
+For example, if Alice has approved Bob for ``100`` tokens and wants to set it to ``80``, the new allowance should be ``80`` as defined by the standard, while using decrease methods will set it ``20 (100 - 80 = 20)``.
+Comparatively, increase method will set new allowance as ``180``.
 For these reasons, this solution would not be a compatible solution with ERC20 standard and only is usable if approver or smart contract being aware of these supplementary methods (and logic of them).

 .. _alternate_approval_function: